-A royal baby will make the world's greatest brand even stronger
+The royal baby will make the world's greatest brand even stronger

 Harry Mount is a British journalist and author.
 He is the current editor of The Oldie Magazine.
 The opinions in this article belong to the author.
+This article has been updated to reflect latest news.

-(CNN)The news that the Duke and Duchess of Cambridge are to have a third child won't just delight the happy parents.
+(CNN)The news that the Duchess of Cambridge has given birth to a third child won't just delight the happy parents.
 It will also please all British monarchists (of which I am one).
 The direct succession of the royal family is now thoroughly secured.

 The rule of thumb for the monarchy -- and aristocratic families -- was to produce an heir and a spare.

-Note: Correction: An earlier version of this article incorrectly described Prince Andrew as Queen Elizabeth's youngest son.